-The information offered by the system is collected by the Servei Meteorològic Català (SMC) [11] from four different sources:
+The information offered by the system is collected by the Servei Meteorològic Català (SMC)[7] from four different sources:

-- (1) The Meteorological Net and the Atmosferic Pollution's Surveillance and Forecasting Net nets consists of ninety one automatic meteorological ground stations, scattered over the Catalan geography.
-These stations are constantly acquiring information on different variables, such as temperature or direction and force of the wind, in order to supply measures of each of them every half an hour (via satellite or modem) to the meteorological centre. - (2) The Meteorological and Oceanographic Instruments Net net consists of four automatic meteorological buoys, scattered over the Catalan coast.
-These buoys are constantly acquiring information on maritime variables, such as the sea disturbances, the ground swell and the height of the waves, to supply measures of each of them every sixty minutes (via radio) to the meteorological centre. - (3) The rain forecast which provides information, updated twice per day, on the rain intensity and areas for the next thirty six hours. - (4) The weather alarms which provide information, updated every half an hour, on risk situations such as hailstorms, danger of floods, avalanches or risk of fires. - 2.1. aTTemps services
+1) The Xarxa Meteorològica (XMET, Meteorological Net) and the Xarxa de Vigilància i Previsió de la Contaminació Atmosfèrica (XVPCA, Atmosferic Pollution's Surveillance and Forecasting Net) nets consists of ninety one automatic meteorological ground stations, scattered over the Catalan geography.
+These stations are constantly acquiring information on different variables, such as temperature or direction and force of the wind, in order to supply measures of each of them every half an hour (via satellite or modem) to the meteorological centre.

+2) The Xarxa d'Instruments Oceanogràfics i Meteorològics (XIOM, Meteorological and Oceanographic Instruments Net) net consists of four automatic meteorological buoys, scattered over the Catalan coast.
+These buoys are constantly acquiring information on maritime variables, such as the sea disturbances, the ground swell and the height of the waves, to supply measures of each of them every sixty minutes (via radio) to the meteorological centre.

+3) The rain forecast which provides information, updated twice per day, on the rain's intensity and areas for the next thirty six hours.

+4) The weather alarms which provide information, updated every half an hour, on risk situations such as hailstorms, danger of floods, avalanches or risk of fires.

+2.1 aTTemps Services

-As we stated in the Introduction section, the system developed under the aTTemps project can be used in two ways, depending on the user needs: (1) Asking for immediate information: The user needs to know the values of some meteorological variables or the rain forecast.
+As we stated in the Introduction section, the system developed under the aT-Temps project can be used in two ways, depending on the user needs:

+1)Asking for immediate information: The user needs to know some meteorological variables or the rain forecast.
 The system initiates a dialogue to get the desired variable and the location of interest in order to provide the information.